Senior Honors Essay and Thesis

 Guidelines and Expectations

-What is the honors program?To be considered for honors in Women’s and Gender Studies, students are required to complete and defend a senior essay or thesis.
+What is the honors program?To be considered for honors in Women’s, Gender, and Sexuality Studies, students are required to complete and defend a senior essay or thesis.
 Program honors are awarded on the basis of excellence in all courses applied to the major, as well as all courses taken in the program, including the senior essay or thesis, as determined by the program faculty.

 Completion of a senior essay: